ppy/osu-wiki/wiki/Contests/en.md

 *Main page: [Monthly Beatmapping Contest](/wiki/Contests/Monthly_Beatmapping_Contest)*

-The *Monthly Beatmapping Contest* in its initial concept was a beatmapping contest where participating mappers competed to create the most outstanding beatmapset with a proper [difficulty spread](wiki/Beatmap/Difficulty#difficulty-levels) starting from Easy or Normal onwards of a given song in a month's time.
+The **Monthly Beatmapping Contest**, in its initial concept, was a mapping contest where participating mappers competed to create the most outstanding beatmap of a given song with a proper [difficulty spread](/wiki/Beatmap/Difficulty#difficulty-levels) starting from Easy or Normal onwards in a month.

 | Contest No. | Song | Mode | ![Gold Crown][GCrown] | ![Silver Crown][SCrown] | ![Bronze Crown][BCrown] | Results |
 | :-: | :-- | :-: | :-- | :-- | :-- | :-- |